In the same section

-A PhD programme is the first step in a researcher’s career.
-You are strongly encouraged to secure funding for your doctoral studies.
+A PhD programme marks the first step in a researcher’s career, and securing PhD financial support is strongly recommended to complete your doctoral studies.

 Other funding opportunities can be found on Infofin, ULB’s database on sources of research funding, and on EURAXESS Jobs, ULB's PhD offers platform.